 After a fair few miles of desert, you’ll notice a sprawling mass of suburbs building of into the ultimate crescendo that is Las Vegas Strip.
 The Strip is generally the area people make a beeline to for their lodging, entertainment, and feasting needs.
 And it’s easy to see why.
 Who needs to travel the world when you can see the Eiffel Tower, a pyramid complete with accompanying Sphinx, and a miniature Venetian canal all within walking distance of each other.
 The lights, water shows, and rides overwhelm the senses leaving you like a deer frozen in awe/confusion/fear.
 Interestingly, the city is only just over 100 years old, and some of its initial tourists used to enjoy a spot of atomic-bomb-explosion watching, however, this has since been deemed too dangerous/idiotic.
 On the way in, you might be looking forward to seeing the famed Welcome to Las Vegas sign, well, it’s not in Vegas.
 It actually falls under the township of Paradise (like a fair bit of the strip).

 Staying on the main strip is likely to cost you somewhere in the region of $100 – 150 per night, unless you venture further toward the end where you can expect prices to halve.
 If you’re not bothered about staying in the middle of everything, other hotels a few streets from the area go for around $20.
-In any case, there are always massive reductions going on all hotel rooms in an attempt to lure you into their casinos.
+In any case, there are always massive reductions going on all hotel rooms in an attempt to lure you into their casinos, so it is better to look at the free online slots reviews before going into it.
 Keep an eye out for deals and try to arrive mid-week to avoid the weekend surcharges.

 Personally, I’m not one for clubbing, and the clubs in Vegas are as plentiful and glamorous as they are expensive.
 If you want to stand in line for a very long time to pay ridiculous entry fees and drinks prices, you might want to try this money saving tip first: before heading out, sit down at a casino machine and bet $0.20 on red or black, a waitress will arrive to take your order for complimentary drinks.
 Order, tip (to ensure speedy service), drink, gamble, repeat.
 This system is far cheaper and less painful than ordering from a nightclub bar.
 Other than drinking and gambling, Vegas is famed for its high quality entertainment, most people are going to want to see a show.
 The choice can be overwhelming.
 Sit down, have a coffee and decide which show is most likely to interest you, otherwise you may end up accidentally buying tickets for an ‘adults only’ show.
 From magic and acrobatics to comedy and music, you’re bound to find something to suit you, and in general, they are well worth going to.